Meet Clayton Burne (Part Time Tour Leader)PREVIOUS PAGE

 Are you a lister; and if so, which lists are your main focus?

 I am most definitely a lister, although I have yet to travel much further than an hour for a twitch.
-I keep on top of my World, South America, Africa, Trip and Year lists.
+I keep on top of my lists, and once I converted to ebird fully, have an unbroken listing sequence that stretces well over 1000 consecutive days.

 What are your future goals as a birding tour leader?

 Personally, I’d like to see and/or photograph every species of antpitta!
-In numbers terms, I’d like to get myself over the 8 000 mark, push my South American list close to 3 000 and get my African list over 2 000.
+In numbers terms, I’d like to get myself over the 7 000 mark at some point and push my South America list close to 3 000.

 What is your favourite place/country to guide?